pivotal/docs-tap/developer-conventions/about.md

 When either of the preceding actions take place, the convention behaves as follows:

-1. It looks for the `apps.tanzu.vmware.com/live-update=true` annotation on a PodTemplateSpec associated with a workload.
+1. Looks for the `apps.tanzu.vmware.com/live-update=true` annotation on a PodTemplateSpec associated with a workload.
-2. It verifies that the image to which conventions are applied contains a process that can be live updated.
+2. Verifies that the image to which conventions are applied contains a process that can be live updated.
-3. It adds annotations to the PodTemplateSpec to modify the Knative properties `minScale` & `maxScale` such that the minimum and maximum number of Pods is 1.
+3. Adds annotations to the PodTemplateSpec to modify the Knative properties `minScale` & `maxScale` such that the minimum and maximum number of Pods is 1.
 This ensures the eventual running Pod is not scaled down to 0 during a live update session.

 After these changes are made, you can use the Tanzu Dev Tools extension or the Tilt CLI to make live update changes to source code directly on the cluster.